 If you aren’t familiar with Metaverse (and realize you should be), check out my review of Metaverse.
-If you already use Metaverse in your classroom (click for my review of Metaverse), you’re going to want to know about their newest classroom management tool:
+If you already use Metaverse in your classroom, you’re going to want to know about their newest classroom management tool:

 - View all of your students’ Experiences in one place

 - Edit your students’ Experiences and view Experience Storyboards